tonebarbosa/cogsi-1190404-1191106-1190699/CS03/readme.md

 # CS 03
-This report outlines the tasks for setting up build automation and a virtual development environment using Vagrant and Gradle for Part 1 of the assignment.
-The primary focus is automating essential tasks such as VM provisioning, project setup, running the server, unit testing, and creating backups.
+This report details the setup and configuration of a Vagrant-managed virtual environment for deploying a Spring Boot application with an H2 database.
+The assignment is divided into two parts: Part 1 establishes a single VM with all necessary dependencies, automates application builds, and provides access from the host machine.
+Part 2 expands to a multi-VM setup, separating the application and database on two VMs with secure networking and automated dependency checks.

 ## Part 1
 ### Setting Up Vagrant VM